EvanLovely/alfred--project-helper/readme.md

 # Alfred Project Helper

 This [Alfred](http://alfredapp.com) Workflow is created by [me](http://evanlovely.com), a Front End [Drupal](http://drupal.org) Developer who juggles multiple projects and created a utility around making that easier.
 It's for Web Developers in general.
 You can easily access your current project's Site Root, Theme Folder, and Files (like comps, wireframes, and notes).
-Then when it's time to switch to another project, it's easy.
+Then when it's time to switch to another project, it's easy and all the commands work on the new project.

 ## Requirements